Battle of Najaf (2003)

-The Battle of Najaf was a major battle in the 2003 invasion of Iraq.
-The first stage of the battle was fought when the US 3rd Infantry Division fought to surround the town.
+The Battle of Najaf was a major battle in the 2003 U.S. invasion of Iraq.
+The first stage of the battle was fought when the U.S. 3rd Infantry Division fought to surround the town.
 The second stage was fought when soldiers from the U.S. 101st Airborne Division fought to clear and secure the city.

 Background

 The city of Najaf sits astride important highways leading north to Karbala and Baghdad.
 Rather than simply bypassing the town as had been done with Nasiriyah and Samawah, the 3rd ID decided to isolate the town to prevent it from being used to stage attacks on American supply lines.
 The plan was to seize the major bridges in Al Kifl, a town north of Najaf, and Abu Sukhayr, a town south of Najaf.
 The northern bridge at Al Kifl was codenamed Objective Jenkins and the southern bridge in Abu Sukhayr was codenamed Objective Floyd.

 Before the attack started, heavy sand storms in the area grounded all the Army's helicopters, denying air support to the American forces.

-ODA 544 of Bravo Company, 2nd Battalion 5th SFG was infiltrated by onto the Wadi al Khirr Airfield by MC-130 and drove 80 km to Najaf, on arrival it began setting up vehicle checkpoints to gather local intelligence.
+ODA 0544 of Bravo Company, 2nd Battalion 5th SFG was infiltrated onto the Wadi al Khirr Airfield by MC-130 and drove 80 km to Najaf, on arrival it began setting up vehicle checkpoints to gather local intelligence.
 Previously ODA 572 had driven into the city after being given the wrong grid reference, but quickly withdrew under Iraqi mortar fire.